jestann/blocipedia/README.md

 ### Implementation

-A test-drive version of the app exists [here](https://jestann-collab.herokuapp.com).
+A working version of the app exists [here](https://jestann-collab.herokuapp.com).

 ### Case Study